51 eco-friendly Christmas crafts

 These DIY snowy pinecones by Sew Historically use completely natural ingredients making them a fab eco-friendly Christmas craft.

-Go old school with Planted in the Woods salt dough recipe.
-It’s an affordable eco-friendly Christmas craft that the whole family can make.
+Go old school with by learning how to make salt dough.
+It's an affordable eco-friendly Christmas craft that the whole family can make.

 Every eco-friendly Christmas home needs candles.
 Today's Creative Life features this floating candle tutorial which uses easy to find and natural materials including ferns, berries and water!